Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 ## Frequently Asked Questions

 ### What countries does this plugin support?
 Simplify Commerce currently supported in US and Ireland.
 We are constantly adding more countries.
-So, feel free to check back to see if we have the country you are looking for.
+So, please check back to see if we have the country you are looking for.

 ### Does this support recurring payments, like for subscriptions?
 Yes!